Grinyov/scriptengine-api/README.md

 REST API for javax.script.ScriptEngine.

-The API allows running scripts in a separate.
+The API allows running scripts in a separate thread.
 And also their process and interrupt if necessary